Healthcare11 min read

 Week 9: Full Simulation Week

-• Convert misses into short "trigger rules" (what should have alerted you).
+• Convert misses into short trigger rules -- the cue that should have alerted you.

 Week 10: Final Consolidation